 Validating Phone Numbers with Filters

-We don’t know what will user enter in the input fields.
+We don’t know what the user will enter in the input fields.
 There are some certain characters that we can expect in a phone number.

-Those are digits, ‘-’, ‘.’ and ‘+’.
-User sometimes could enter any other characters by mistake or with malicious intention.
+Those are digits, ‘-’, ‘.’, and ‘+’.
+The user sometimes could enter any other characters by mistake or with malicious intention.

 We must remove those characters before doing any processing.
 PHP has built-in functions for this purpose.
 We call it sanitizing.